Creuna-Oslo/ui-team-meta/tools-of-quality.md

 This means that the overall state of the system is visible and knowable.
 E-mail, calls and other private messages are therefore not an acceptable form of issue tracking.

-If an issue does not exist on the issue tracker, it does not (for the purposes of the system) exist.
+If an issue does not exist on the issue tracker, it does not (for the purposes of the project or system) exist.

 Work is derived from issues on the issue tracker by members suited to perform the work, not prescribed to specific members.

 We make no demands with regards to the exact type of issue tracker, but it must be compatible with the overall project workflow.
-GitHub, Jira, Trello, a whiteboard, Post-it Notes are all fine in different circumstances.
+[GitHub](https://github.com), [Jira](https://www.atlassian.com/software/jira), [Trello](https://trello.com), a [whiteboard](https://en.wikipedia.org/wiki/Whiteboard), [Post-it Notes](https://www.post-it.com/) are all fine in different circumstances.

 ## 🏗 Continuous Integration